 The Bhuta Yajna Ritual is performed in order to vanquish negative elements and create a balance with God, Mankind and Nature.
 The ritual is also meant to appease Batara Kala through Pecaruan offerings.
 Devout Hindu Balinese villages usually make ogoh-ogoh; demonic statues made of bamboo and paper symbolizing negative elements or malevolent spirits.
 After the ogoh-ogoh have been paraded around the village, the Ngrupuk ritual takes place, which involves burning the ogoh-ogoh.

-Note: In 2018, this ritual will be performed on 16th March 2018 (starting around 6PM until around midnight).
+Note: for this year, this ritual will be on 16 March 2018 (starting around 18h00 pm till around midnight).

 Nyepi: Dos and Don'ts